xkema/xkema.github.io/_posts/2017-04-02-theme-styleguide.md

 ---
 layout: post
-title: Layout Preview Page
+title: Theme Styleguide
-excerpt: This is the layout preview page of this jekyll template, with basic HTML elements, styles and etc..
+excerpt: This is the styleguide page of this jekyll template, with basic HTML elements, styles and etc..
 ---

 ![A Top Image](https://picsum.photos/720/320/?image=212)